Senate Bill 171 (SB0171) was introduced in the 104th General Assembly of Illinois by Senator Craig Wilcox on January 17, 2025.

 Implications for Veteran-Owned Businesses:

-If enacted, SB171 would provide veteran-owned businesses with increased opportunities to secure state contracts, fostering economic growth and sustainability within the veteran community.
-The procurement preference aims to level the playing field, allowing veteran entrepreneurs to compete more effectively in the state marketplace.
+If enacted, SB171 would provide Veteran-Owned Businesses with increased opportunities to secure state contracts, fostering economic growth and sustainability within the Veteran community.
+The procurement preference aims to level the playing field, allowing Veteran entrepreneurs to compete more effectively in the state marketplace.

 A Critical Perspective on Senate Bill 171 (SB0171)